Wred/dotfiles/README.md

 ## Key mapping for Ubuntu

-Had a hell of a time finding a way to map escape and control to capslock and include it in this dotfiles repo.
+Had a hell of a time finding a way to map escape and control to capslock *on linux* and include it in this dotfiles repo.
 So for now just do it manually from here:

 https://github.com/rvaiya/keyd